mawada-sweis/Exceed-weShift/README.md

 Exceeds Team <br> Web 2 Course
 ## Introduction
 ### Background Information
-Waiting is a problem that we face daily, and it has become a lifestyle for many of us, especially when it comes to transportation.
-According to studies, we spend around 6 months of our lives waiting in and for transportation.
-Every day, people in Palestine wait for taxis for an average of 00:05 to 00:25 minutes.
-This issue has a variety of causes, ranging from crisis problems to a lack of taxi service in particular areas.
-As a result, numerous appointments and plans have been rescheduled or canceled. <br>
-As we get closer to the typical Palestinian taxi service, we notice that there are two options: either wait in the street for a taxi or order one from a taxi office and wait for it to arrive, but at a higher cost.
+WeShift is a company that created a website for solving transportation issues using technologies such as Google maps, road timers, and online payments  <br>
+It finds the suitable taxi for the ride.
+This happens by adding the current location as well as the destination.
+Then, WeShift selects the nearest taxi car for this order, displays the expected arrival time as well as the cost.
+Finally, the customer pays with a credit card and enjoy the ride. <br>

 ### Problem Statement
-We, as students and residents, face various problems in the traditional Palestinian taxi service on a daily basis.
-* Long wait for a taxi to arrive or to catch a taxi.
-* Changing prices based on the length of the ride or a traffic jam; Time spent looking for a new location.
+For management purposes, the WeShift company would like to analyze its data.
+They used to do this by hand, but it didn't provide them all of the information they need, and it took a long time. <br>
+As a result, our solution is to create an up-to-date dashboard for their data.

 ### Project Description
-WeShift is a new transportation service that makes things easier! . <br>
-WeShift is a website that uses technologies like Google Maps, RoadTimers, and Online Payments to find the best taxi for a specific ride. <br>
-When I want a ride as a customer, I register to the website, add my exact current location as well as the destination.
-Then WeShift selects the nearest by taxi car to accept my order, and displays the expected arrival time as well as the cost.
-So, once everything is completed, I pay with a credit card and enjoy the ride. <br>
+In our project we're going to build a dashboard for WeShift company, this dashboard is accessable by moderators. <br>
+There are four main sections:
+- Homepage: contains general data, such as: the number of drivers and users, the most active drivers, the most ordered places, the most used services, and the average of payments by customers.
+- Customer: contains specifc data about each customer, such as: phonenumber, custmer's full name, number of orders, city, and the customer with the most number of orders.
+- Driver: contains data about drivers in general, such as: sorting drivers from the ones with the highest number of requests to the lowest.
+Also, contains data about each driver, such as: name, city, phone number, email, salary, car ID, and number of requests.
+- Cars: contains data about each car, such as: the car number, car model, type of car, year of release, insurance, license, car driver, and car expenses.

+In this project, we're working on the authentication for the user and driver to get their data desplayed in the dashboard.

 ## Project Management
 ### Management Plan
+* Cardsmith link
+* Technologies: NodeJs, ..
+* How to use: will be written in the end.
 ### Project Team
+Exceeds team ...